Step 7 Hero Journey Pregnancy Birth Preparing For Change 28-30 Weeks Pregnancy

 Pregnancy and birth can leave men feeling like an outsider

 We don’t want you to feel that way.
 You blink, cough and can tight up ‘down there’ just like your pregnant partner.
-Those three are ‘actions’ or ‘doing’ but mostly don’t require skills.
+Those three are ‘actions’ or ‘doing’ but most don’t require skills.
 Driving a vehicle requires skills.
 You had to learn, practice and then show someone that you were competent.

 When you learn the universal skills contained in Birthing Better then you can find a place inside yourself that you can always tap into.
 This is what Birthing Better dads want to give you, the universal skills that fit into your own life yet become a foundation for this incredibly dynamic activity in your life.
-A Hero is a beautiful place for a man, husband/partner and father to be!
+A Hero is a beautiful place for a man, husband/partner, and father to be!